snellm/cutlet/README.md

 Overview
 ========

-Cutlet is a library to make working with XML and JSON simple, particularly where a JavaBean JAXB-style approach is too heavyweight.
+Cutlet is a "batteries included" library to make working with XML and JSON in Java simple.

 Cutlet supports:
 - The same interface for XML and JSON, as far as possible given the different capabilities